dragoncoder047/blog/aaaa/programming/javascript/pickletokenizer.md

 [6:15 - 6:16]	paren 	")"
 ```

+The tokenizer is also a bit unique in that it can recover from a syntax error and keep scanning, allowing you to see and fix multiple syntax errors all at once.
+And it's also nice that the [Ace.js](https://ace.c9.io) code editor allows you to place annotation markers in the gutter, which is what I did in the "seeder".

-The only bug I can see here is that the colon-block string part consumes the newline at the end of the block, so the `print` is considered to be on the same logical line, but it shouldn't be.
+The only bug I can see here with this example is that the colon-block string part consumes the newline at the end of the block, so the `print` is considered to be on the same logical line, but it shouldn't be.
 A simple `;` before the `print` would fix that, but I feel that this kind of indented block structure where an unindent ends both the block and the line, would be more common than having the string continue the line -- in other words, having the default be to continue it and adding punctuation to end it would result in more "punctuation overload" versus having a special punctuation character mean continue the line and the default be to end it.
 Unfortunately, the former appears to be whet is implemented in the Javascript tokenizer.

 ## Inheritance